nvim-telekasten/telekasten.nvim/README.md

 **MS Windows note:** At the moment, telekasten.nvim is unlikely to be able to run on Windows, because it relies on a bash script.
 Just sayin.
 Since telekasten.nvim is a project that scratches my own itch, I am not sure if I will add Windows support any time soon.
 Should anyone read this: Pull requests are welcome 😄!
 Replacing the daily finder by a proper lua version should do the trick.

+### 0. Prerequisites

+Since this plugin uses [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), you need to install it first.

+[Neovim (v0.5.1)](https://github.com/neovim/neovim/releases/tag/v0.5.1) or the latest neovim nighly commit is required for `telescope.nvim` to work.

 ### 1. Install the plugin
 Install with your plugin manager of choice.
 Mine is [Vundle](https://github.com/VundleVim/Vundle.vim).